debguy0x/PyBitmessage/README.md

-This fork is about maintaining the pybitmessage.deb debian Linux distro package.
+This fork is about maintaining the debian Linux distro package (filename like "pybitmessage.deb").